 - Immediate access to patient information reduces the opportunity for medical errors, minimizing the chance of affecting patient care.

 - Increased compliance to HIPAA, FACTA, HITECH, and other state and local laws and regulations.

-Unfortunately, some healthcare providers are not adopting technology as quickly as others and this can have negative implications.
-For example, resisting conversion to electronic medical records may reduce the healthcare provider’s credibility from the consumer’s viewpoint.
+Unfortunately, some healthcare providers are not adopting this technology as quickly as others, and this can have negative implications.
+Resisting conversion to electronic medical records may reduce the healthcare provider’s credibility from the consumer’s viewpoint.

-The modern, notepad-toting physician has instant access to all of the patient’s medical details using a computer or tablet.
+The modern physician has instant access to all of the patient’s medical details using a computer or tablet.
 In comparison, the physician that is writing notes on a paper chart may appear outdated to a younger demographic.
 In addition, handwritten notes can cause confusion or transcription errors if the handwriting is messy.

 Office support staff may be able to help scan and shred documents which will require time and money.
 FACTA compliance requires that all office support staff have ongoing training to manage the document destruction.